 These dairy free brownies with caramel are going to become your new favourite dessert.
 These delicious brownies are so easy to make, are rich and chocolatey and are even gluten free.
 Made with almond flour, coconut flour and cocoa powder this is a healthy dessert that everyone loves.

 Why you will love this recipe:

-- These gluten free dairy free brownies with caramel are incredible!
+- These dairy free and gluten-free brownies with caramel are incredible!
 So rich and chocolatey, moist in the middle, and topped with an amazing caramel sauce which helps turn them into gooey brownies.

 - The caramel sauce!
 I mean look how pretty that caramel drizzle is.
 Chocolate and caramel, is there any other better combination?
 I don't think so.

-- They are so easy to make in one bowl.
+- They are so simple and easy to make in one bowl.

 - Besides being dairy free and gluten free these brownies are also paleo and lower in sugar compared to most brownie recipes.

-- This brownie recipe is refined sugar free making it healthy compared to most other brownies.
+- This dairy-free brownie recipe is refined sugar free making it healthy compared to most other brownies.

 - They don't require any fancy ingredients.
 If you are used to dairy free baking I bet you already have everything you will need in your pantry.

 Key ingredients and substitutions:

 - Almond flour - one of my favourite grain free and gluten free flours to bake with.
-It gives these brownies the perfect texture and adds healthy fats as well as fiber.
+It gives these brownies the perfect texture and adds healthy fats, protein and fiber.
 You could swap this for cashew flour.

 - Coconut flour - to add a subtle sweetness and the perfect texture to this brownie recipe.
 I don't recommend swapping this for any other flour.

 - Cocoa powder - to give these brownies that rich chocolate flavour.
 You can use either organic cocoa powder or regular cocoa powder to make these brownies.
-You can also use cacao powder instead of cocoa powder.
+You can also use cacao powder instead of cocoa powder if you prefer.

 - Cashew butter - to give these brownies the perfect fudgy texture without any butter.